patchgirl/patchgirl/README.md

 - Need to play any request that is not HTTP (i.e: Postgresql, MySQL,...)
 - want faster request execution (no round trips to a remote server, everything is done on your computer)

+## How to build

+Please refer to the [documentation](/documentation) if you need to build and run PatchGirl locally.

 ## Architecture

 ![architecture](architecture_schema.svg)